 Tides4fishing allows you to make tide predictions for Inverness years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first high tide was at 1:25 h and the next high tide will be at 13:55 h.
-The first low tide will be at 8:00 h and the next low tide at 20:25 h.
+In the high tide and low tide chart, we can see that the first low tide was at 2:15 h and the next low tide at 14:30 h.
+The first high tide was at 8:10 h and the next high tide at 20:35 h.

-The lunar phase is a Full Moon.
-Today we will have 17 hours and 22 minutes of sun.
-The solar transit will be at 13:14 h and the length of time the moon will be visible will be 6 hours and 32 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we had 6 hours and 39 minutes of sun.
+The solar transit was at 12:11 h and the length of time the moon will be visible will be 13 hours and 51 minutes.

-The tidal coefficient today is 99.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 97 to end the day with a tidal coefficient of 95.
-The tide heights today are 4.9 m, 0.3 m, 5.0 m and 0.4 m.
+The tidal coefficient today is 60 (average).
+At noon the tidal coefficient increases to 63 to end the day with a tidal coefficient of 65.
+The tide heights today are 1.4 m, 4.0 m, 1.7 m and 4.1 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Inverness which is of 5.4 m and a minimum height of -0.3 m.

-The solunar fishing calendar in Inverness tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Inverness tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Inverness.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: